Your NHS Health Check results and action plan

 Blood pressure can be brought down by making changes such as:

-Low blood pressure doesn't necessarily indicate a health problem and is typically only a problem when it's accompanied by symptoms such as dizziness or fainting, which may be signs of a health condition.
+Low blood pressure (hypotension) does not necessarily indicate a health problem and is typically only a problem when it's accompanied by symptoms, such as dizziness or fainting, which may be signs of a health condition.

 Your cholesterol result

-- Your total cholesterol.
-Healthy adults should have a total cholesterol of 5 or less.
+- total cholesterol (TC) – healthy adults should have a total cholesterol of 5mmol/L or less

-If your cholesterol test shows results outside the healthy range, your health professional will provide advice to help lower your cholesterol through dietary changes.
-They may also advise treatment with medicines known as statins.
+If your cholesterol test results are outside the healthy range, your health professional will provide advice on how to lower your cholesterol through changes to your diet.
+They may also advise treatment with medicines, called statins.

 Your alcohol use score

-You will be given a score about your alcohol use based on questions your healthcare professional asked you during your NHS Health Check.
-Each question has a score from 0 to 4 for the answers.
+You will be given a score for your alcohol use based on questions your healthcare professional asked you during your NHS Health Check.
+Your answer to each question will get a score from 0 to 4.

-An alcohol use score of 7 if you are a woman and 8 if you are a man would indicate that you are drinking an amount of alcohol that is likely to be harming your health.
+An alcohol use score of 7 or more would indicate that you are drinking an amount of alcohol that's likely to be harming your health.
 Your healthcare professional will be able to advise you on ways to track your drinking and to cut down on alcohol.

-If you score 20 more, you may have an alcohol dependence disorder (alcoholism).
-Your healthcare professional should be able to refer you on for specialist support for cutting down on alcohol.
+If your score is 20 or more, you may have an alcohol dependence disorder (alcoholism).
+Your healthcare professional should be able to refer you for specialist support for cutting down on alcohol.